Chesapeake Bay Retriever in an Apartment

 Veterinary Care Schedule for Chesapeake Bay Retrievers

 Regular veterinary visits allow early detection of breed-associated conditions, when treatment is most effective.
 The recommended schedule for your Chesapeake Bay Retriever.
-Here is the recommended schedule:
+Below is a general framework.

 Life StageVisit FrequencyKey Screenings